Skip to content

 • Installation instructions can be found at https://github.com/kubernetes-sigs/kind#installation-and-usage.

-• NOTE: The OVN-Kubernetes ovn-kubernetes/contrib/kind.sh and ovn-kubernetes/contrib/kind.yaml files provision port 11337.
+• NOTE: The ovn-kubernetes/contrib/kind.sh and ovn-kubernetes/contrib/kind.yaml.j2 files provision port 11337.
 If firewalld is enabled, this port will need to be unblocked:

 sudo firewall-cmd --permanent --add-port=11337/tcp; sudo firewall-cmd --reload

-- kubectl - Python and pip - jq - openssl - openvswitch
+- kubectl - Helm v3 - Python 3 and pipx - jq - openssl - openvswitch - Go 1.23.0 or above - For podman users: skopeo

-For OVN kubernetes KIND deployment, use the kind.sh script.
+For OVN kubernetes KIND deployment, use the kind.sh script (a symlink to kind-helm.sh, which deploys OVN-Kubernetes via Helm).

 First Download and build the OVN-Kubernetes repo: